VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -rpc.disableCompression
      Whether to disable compression for the data sent from vminsert to vmstorage.
 This reduces CPU usage at the cost of higher network bandwidth usage
   -sortLabels
      Whether to sort labels for incoming samples before writing them to storage.
 This may be needed for reducing memory usage at storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}.
-Enabled sorting for labels can slow down ingestion performance a bit
+Disabling sorting for labels can improve ingestion performance a bit, but make sure that labels were already sorted by the pushing client. (default true)
   -storageNode array
      Comma-separated addresses of vmstorage nodes; usage: -storageNode=vmstorage-host1,...,vmstorage-hostN .
 Enterprise version of VictoriaMetrics supports automatic discovery of vmstorage addresses via dns+srv records.
 For example, -storageNode=dns+srv:vmstorage.addrs .
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#automatic-vmstorage-discovery
      Supports an array of values separated by comma or specified via multiple flags.